demonixis/C3DE/README.md

 - Editor

 ### Requirement
-You need a fresh copy of MonoGame assembly (OpenGL or DirectX).
+You need a fresh copy of the MonoGame assembly (OpenGL or DirectX).

 MIT License